 The Center for Cardiac Arrhythmias of Genetic Origin is now a national and international referral center for patients affected by the long QT syndrome, the Brugada Syndrome, the catecholaminergic polymorphic ventricular tachycardia, the idiopathic ventricular fibrillation, and the short QT syndrome.

 RESEARCH ACTIVITY AND PUBLICATIONS:

-Member of the following scientific society: American Heart Association e Council on Clinical Cardiology; American College of Cardiology; Heart Rhythm Society; European Society of Cardiology, European Heart Rhythm Association, and International Honorary Member del Japanese College of Cardiology.
+Member of the following scientific society: American Heart Association and Council on Clinical Cardiology; American College of Cardiology; Heart Rhythm Society; European Society of Cardiology, European Heart Rhythm Association, and International Honorary Member del Japanese College of Cardiology.

 Since 1974 Dr. Schwartz has been receiving uninterrupted funding for his research activity from the National Institutes of Health (NIH); the last grant funded goes through 2017.

 Referee for: The New England Journal of Medicine, The Lancet, Circulation, Circulation Research, American Journal of Physiology, American Journal of Cardiology, American Heart Journal, The Journal of the American College of Cardiology, PACE, Cardiovascular Research, European Heart Journal, Heart, Pflügers Archives, Cardiovascular Drugs and Therapy, Italian Heart Journal, Basic Research in Cardiology, Sleep, Obstetrics and Gynecology, Pediatric Research, The Journal of Clinical Investigation, Trends in Cardiovascular Medicine, Journal of Ambulatory Monitoring, Cardiology in the Elderly, Coronary Artery Disease.